rogerallen/hello_lwjgl/README.md

 * found this helpful example: https://github.com/honeytree/clojure-lwjgl
 * found this discussion: https://groups.google.com/forum/#!msg/leiningen/MAFbNqDYT78/Ub2scaa4RCoJ
 * See this issue for some background. https://github.com/technomancy/leiningen/issues/898
+* If you get an error similar to this, update to Java 8: java.lang.UnsupportedClassVersionError: org/lwjgl/opengl/GL : Unsupported major.minor version 52.0

 ## License